Verdun, South Australia

-Verdun, sometimes referred to as Grünthal Is nestled in the Adelaide Hills, Australia, lies along the road connecting Hahndorf to Balhannah.
+Verdun, previously named Grünthal Is nestled in the Adelaide Hills, Australia, lies along the road connecting Hahndorf to Balhannah.
 According to the 2011 Australian Census, the town recorded a population of 662 residents.

 Situated approximately 4 km from Hahndorf and 5 km from Bridgewater, Verdun hosts a school, a pub, and a licensed café/ restaurant housed in a building formerly used as a service station and general store.
 Across the road from the local pub, another café thrives, while busy restaurant named Grünthal—paying homage to Verdun's original German name—resides near the freeway.

 Originally known as Grünthal, Verdun was named by the Prussian settlers who founded the town.
 However, in 1917, the town underwent a name change in remembrance of one of the bloodiest battles of the First World War—the Battle of Verdun.

 The Hills Christian Community School, established in February 1983, occupied the site of the former Verdun Primary School.